Auckland City FC

-Auckland City Football Club is a New Zealand semi-professional football club based in the suburb of Sandringham in Auckland, New Zealand.
+Auckland City Football Club is an association football club based in the suburb of Sandringham in Auckland, New Zealand.
+The football club was founded in 2004 following the inception of the New Zealand Football Championship.
 They currently compete in the Northern League.

-Auckland City have established themselves as a major force in both New Zealand and Oceania, having won eight New Zealand Football Championship titles and ten OFC Champions League titles since their foundation.
+Auckland City have established themselves as a major force in both New Zealand and Oceania, having won ten New Zealand Football Championship and 13 OFC Champions League titles.

-Formed in 2004 following the inception of the New Zealand Football Championship, Auckland City currently play their home matches at Kiwitea Street in Sandringham, New Zealand.
 The club is the most successful in Oceania, having won seven consecutive OFC Champions League titles between 2011 and 2017 – the most consecutive continental titles of any football team in history.
 This has resulted in Auckland becoming a regular fixture at the FIFA Club World Cup, famously achieving a third-placed finish in the 2014 edition.
-Auckland City's youth team formerly played in the National Youth League, becoming the most successful team in competition history with seven titles.
+Auckland City's youth team play in the New Zealand Youth National League, and are the most successful team in national youth competition history with seven titles.

+Auckland City currently play their home matches at Kiwitea Street in Sandringham, New Zealand.
+Their regular kit colours are faintly striped royal blue shirts and shorts with white socks.
+The current crest, in use since the club's inception, features the Sky Tower, an iconic Auckland landmark.
+The club has a strong Croatian influence, being strongly associated with and playing at the same stadium as Central United (formed in 1962 by Dalmatian immigrants).

 History

 Auckland City has won the New Zealand Football Championship regular season twelve times, and the Grand Final eight times.
-They represented the Oceania Football Confederation (OFC) in the OFC Champions League, which they won most recently in 2017 for the ninth time (seventh in a row).
+They represented the Oceania Football Confederation (OFC) in the OFC Champions League, which they won most recently in 2024 for the 12th time.
 With a third place in 2014, they also became the only OFC team to reach the semi-finals of the FIFA Club World Cup.
 They are also the only team to win the continental treble three times.

 In 2017, Auckland City were invited to play in the Lunar New Year Cup, a friendly tournament hosted in Hong Kong.
 Auckland City defeated South Korean champions FC Seoul in the semifinal, before defeating Hong Kong side Kitchee in the final to lift the trophy.
 Auckland City were again invited for the 2019 edition, falling to Chinese Super League club Shandong Luneng 2–1.

 Following the conclusion of the 2018–19 season, in which Auckland City won all but one game in their undefeated season but fell short in both the OFC Champions League and the league playoffs, long-term manager Ramon Tribulietx brought his association with the club to an end and was replaced by Team Wellington coach José Figueira ahead of the 2019–20 season.

 After the first season of the New Zealand National League Auckland City finished 1st in the Northern League but didn't get to play in the championship phase due to COVID-19 affecting the Auckland Region.
 The club then announced that Albert Riera would take over as head coach for the next season.